Animal Welfare (Import of Dogs, Cats and Ferrets) Bill

 Overview

-This bill aims to improve the welfare of dogs, cats, and ferrets imported into the UK by restricting their non-commercial movement and importation.
-It grants authorities the power to create regulations concerning age, pregnancy, mutilation, and the number of animals imported at once.
-The bill also outlines penalties for non-compliance.
+This bill aims to improve the welfare of dogs, cats, and ferrets imported into the UK by restricting their import and non-commercial movement.
+It will introduce stricter regulations on the age, pregnancy status, and any mutilations of the animals, and increase penalties for non-compliance.

 Description